xtrycatchx/not.expert/src/pages/using-aws-lambda-and-twilio-to-remind-you.md

 spoiler: Using serverless to help remind myself not to forget paying my housing loan by sending SMS to my phone every 16th of the month.
 The scheduler is a function deployed in AWS Lambda.
 ---

-Being a forgetful person, I need to constantly remind myself especially on adult stuffs like "paying my monthly Pag-Ibig loan".By the way, PAG-IBIG or HDMF is a Philippine government-owned corporation that provides us Filipinos with housing loans.
+Being a forgetful person, I need to constantly remind myself especially on adult stuffs like "paying my monthly Pag-Ibig loan".
+By the way, PAG-IBIG or HDMF is a Philippine government-owned corporation that provides us Filipinos with housing loans.

 **So yes, I need to remind myself via calendar alarms, email calender scheds so I wont forget my due.
 On top of these reminding-tools,I'll add another way to remind myself - by sending SMS to my phone.**